fbeltrao/prvalidationci/README.md

     name: checkPrLabel
 ```

-2. Define Full CI job that is only executed against master, dev or a PR with "fullci" label (from previous job/step verification)
+2. In integration test pipeline job, use conditions to prevent execution in case pipeline is not building master, dev or a PR with "fullci" label (checking for variable "prHasCILabel" outputted from previous job/step)

 ```yaml
 # This job is executed only if: